 If your package.xml rules are overly specific, you may see only a subset of differences due to a comparison filter being applied, thus leading to questions about why some expected differences are not being displayed.
 Note: You can also create customized filters in Gearset to limit the number of metadata types to include in the comparison.
 This can also reduce the number of results returned.

-New in Gearset: explicitly specifying to filter comparison results if a package.xml file exists
+Specify whether to filter comparison results if a package.xml file exists

 We’ve now added the ability to choose whether to use an existing package.xml file when comparing from a repository, or to ignore the file and show all of the results from the comparison.
 You can do this by simply selecting your preferred behaviour when setting the source repository location of your metadata.

 Ignoring any existing package.xml file will give you a complete view of all the differences between your source and target Salesforce metadata.
+Learn more about Gearset’s metadata comparisons, and how they help you deploy reliably every time.